openstack/ironic/doc/source/install/enrollment.rst

     +------------------------+--------------------------------------+

    A node may also be referred to by a logical name as well as its UUID.
-   A name can be assigned to the node during creating by adding the ``-n`` option to the ``node-create`` command or by updating an existing node with the ``node-update`` command.
+   A name can be assigned to the node during its creation by adding the ``-n`` option to the ``node-create`` command or by updating an existing node with the ``node-update`` command.
 See `Logical Names`_ for examples.